UKHO/docs/docs/quality-assurance/safety-assurance.md

 ## Each Sprint

-* A Safety Modelling Workshop (This could be simply an exercise on a PBI by PBI basis of considering any safety case implications).
-Any
+* A Safety Modelling Workshop (This can be combined with the current threat modelling workshop) This could be simply an exercise on a
-  PBI that is considered to have a safety case implication to be tagged with safety.
+  PBI by PBI basis of considering any safety case implications).
+Any PBI that is considered to have a safety case implication to be tagged with safety.
 This should help drive :
 * What if PBI's, beside the happy path acceptance criteria , testing for instance that if the system fails it can be recovered within
 * This may and should create new PBI's that are effectiveky negative requirements i.e what if this fails,can it be recovered in time that does not imoact safety (error or delay)  a time period that does not impact the mariner should also form part of testing phase.
 * Tag any PBI's that have a safety implication with a tag
 * Against PBI's with a tag of safety , the decesions around the consideration and decesions are documented and agreed.
 * All requirements have acceptance criteria